 No dairy and no grains are needed, but you’d never tell.
 The texture is super moist and tender, layered and topped with a creamy frosting.
 It is rich, and full of chocolate flavor throughout.

-- Almond flour– You must use blanched almond flour, not almond meal.
-We want this cake to NOT be dense, but rather light and fluffy!
+- Almond flour- You must use blanched almond flour, not almond meal.
+Doing so will ensure the cake is fluffy and moist (not dense!).

-- Arrowroot flour– Gives the cake structure and stability, without needing any wheat.
-It’s great in grain free desserts, like this cake!
+- Arrowroot flour- Gives the cake structure and stability.

-- Cocoa powder– Unsweetened cocoa powder that has been sifted.
-For a darker and richer flavored cake, feel free to use dark or black cocoa powder.
+- Cocoa powder- Unsweetened and sifted cocoa powder.
+For a darker and richer flavored cake, use dark cocoa powder.

-- Sugar of choice– I used coconut sugar, but brown sugar or white sugar can also be used.
+- Sugar- I used coconut sugar, but brown sugar or white sugar can also be used.